Mark Kirk: 2010

 On July 20, 2009, Kirk announced his candidacy for the U.S. Senate election for the seat held by Roland Burris, which had been held by Barack Obama before his election as president.
 On February 2, 2010, Kirk won the Republican primary with 56.6 percent of the vote; no other candidate had as much as 20 percent.
 He ran against Democratic nominee Alexi Giannoulias, Green Party nominee LeAlan Jones, and Libertarian nominee Mike Labno.
-During the Illinois U.S. Senate election campaign in 2010, Kirk and Giannoulias were in a hotly contested debate.
+During the fall campaign, Kirk and Giannoulias held a televised debate amid polls suggesting a close race.
 Kirk defeated Giannoulias in the election for the full six-year term, getting 48% to Giannoulias's 46%.
 During the campaign, Kirk said he had previously voted for emissions trading legislation "because it was in the narrow interests of my congressional district", but that as a representative of the entire state of Illinois, "I would vote no on that bill."

 In 2012, Kirk's ex-wife accused him of concealing a payment of $143,000 to a former girlfriend, Dodie McCracken, who had worked on his 2010 U.S. Senate campaign.
 The Federal Election Commission dismissed allegations that the Kirk campaign had hidden the payments, saying they did not need to be disclosed because the girlfriend worked as a subcontractor on the campaign.

 2016

-Having suffered a stroke in 2012 there was speculation he would resign but In June 2013, Kirk confirmed that he was planning to run for re-election.
+Having suffered a stroke in 2012 there was speculation he would resign, but in June 2013, Kirk confirmed that he was planning to run for re-election.
 In November 2014, Kirk reiterated his plans to seek re-election.
 Kirk defeated fellow Republican James Marter in the primary election.
 He faced Democratic Congresswoman Tammy Duckworth in the general election.

 Kirk's campaign purchased television air time to advertise his opposition to admitting refugees to the United States "until it can be done safely".